Ravnkilde1995/Ravnkilde1995.github.io/README.md

 # 🌐 My Portfolio

 Welcome to my GitHub Pages portfolio!
-This repository contains a collection of frontend projects I've created to practice and showcase my development skills.
+This repository contains a collection of projects I've created to practice and showcase my development skills.
 Projects are continuously added and updated as I learn new techniques and technologies.

 You can view the live portfolio here:
 👉 **[ravnkilde1995.github.io](https://ravnkilde1995.github.io/)**